kazuki43zoo/mybatis-spring-native/README.md

 ### MyBatis Spring Native features

 * Scan type aliases, type handlers and mapper xml file using `@MyBatisResourcesScan` at build time (Alternative as configuration properties)
-* Scan any classes as reflection hint type using `@MyBatisResourcesScan` at build time
+* Scan any classes as reflection hint using `@MyBatisResourcesScan` at build time
+* Scan any resources as resource hint using `@MyBatisResourcesScan` at build time
 * Register parameter types, return types and sql provider types to native hint(reflection hint) automatically(support standard patterns only yet)

 ## Known Limitations